MichaelCastiau/boosted-revolt-dashboard/README.md

 More information about the Boosted ReVOLT!
 Dashboard on [michael-castiau.blogspot.com](https://michael-castiau.blogspot.com/2021/05/boosted-rev-custom-dashboard-vesc.html)

-This repository only contains the executable binairies of the Boosted ReVOLT!
+This repository contains the executable binairies of the Boosted ReVOLT!
 Dashboard in `.bin` format.
-To update your Boosted ReVOLT! dashboard firmware, please refer to the [ReVOLT!
-Desktop Tool](https://github.com/MichaelCastiau/boosted-revolt-tool) that will update your dashboard automatically.

 The binairies can be found in the releases of this repository.

-## Flashing Your Dashboard Manually
+## Flashing Your Dashboard

 The dashboard includes a Tag-Connect 6-pin ARM headless connector.
 To update your dashboard manually, please refer to the STLink (V2/V3) SWD debugger solutions of Tag-Connect.